LLMs: What's a large language model?

 Why are Transformers so large?

 Transformers contain hundreds of billion or even trillions of parameters.
-This course has generally recommended building models with smaller number of parameters over those with a larger number of parameters.
+This course has generally recommended building models with a smaller number of parameters over those with a larger number of parameters.
 After all, a model with a smaller number of parameters uses fewer resources to make predictions than a model with a larger number of parameters.
 However, research shows that Transformers with more parameters consistently outperform Transformers with fewer parameters.

 But how does an LLM generate text?